-Fighting Rental Disputes
+Fighting Auto Rental Chargebacks

 As we discussed in our previous article, many of the fees and charges that auto rental companies pass on to their customers result in illegitimate transaction disputes known as friendly fraud.
 When a merchant receives a chargeback, the first thing they should do is investigate the transaction and try to determine exactly what went wrong.
 Often, what you find is that a customer who is unhappy with a legitimate transaction has gone to their bank and made false claims in order to get their money back through the chargeback process.